bassrehab/bassrehab.github.io/_posts/2025-10-11-building-safer-ai-industry-response-practical-solutions.md

 - Improving evaluation methodologies
 - Clear research directions

-**The challenge ahead isn't to eliminate uncertainty—that may be impossible.**
+**The challenge ahead isn't to eliminate uncertainty-that may be impossible.**

 **The challenge is to build robust safety frameworks despite fundamental limits on our ability to evaluate and control sophisticated AI systems.**